stitchdata/docs/_connect-files/api/documentation/api-introduction.md

 sections:
   - content: |
-      The API can be used to:

-        - Create Stitch client accounts,
-        - Access existing Stitch client accounts, and
-        - Configure source and destination connections within those clients' accounts
+      The Stitch Connect API enables you to seamlessly integration Stitch’s data pipeline functionality into your own platform.
+This API is a RESTful, resource-oriented API that allows you to programmatically provision Stitch accounts, create and modify data sources, and configure destination connections.

-      The API is organized around REST and uses resource-oriented URLs to promote usability.
-Each endpoint uses standard HTTP verbs like `GET` and `POST`, and we will return [standard HTTP response codes]({{ api.response-codes }}) to indicate request status or errors.
+      Each endpoint uses standard HTTP verbs like GET and POST, and will return [standard HTTP response codes]({{ api.response-codes }})) to indicate request status or errors.

-      We built the API to accept and return [JSON](http://json.org) in all responses, including errors.
+      We built the API to accept and return [JSON](http://json.org) in all responses, including [errors]({{ api.error-message-formats }}).

-  - title: "Obtain Partner Credentials"
+  - title: "Accessing the API"
-    anchor: "obtain-partner-credentials"
+    anchor: "access-the-api"
     content: |
       To use the API, you'll need partner credentials.
 These are necessary for authenticating successfully.